pvcraven/web-development-class/source/semester_2/13_cookies/cookies.rst

 Cookies in Java
 ~~~~~~~~~~~~~~~

+How do we get/set cookies on the server-side?
+The ``HttpServletRequest`` object pointed to by the ``request`` variable has
+a method called ``getCookies()``.
+This will return a list of the all the cookies.

+If there is only one that you want, you need to search the list for it.

 .. literalinclude:: GetCookiesServlet.java
     :linenos:
     :language: Java
     :caption: GetCookieServlet.java
+    :emphasize-lines: 18

+Setting a cookie is a two-step process.
+You create a ``Cookie`` object, then
+add it to the response with ``response.addCookie()``.
+You can also set a
+cookie age, so it will time out after being unused for a while, or when the
+browser closes.

 .. literalinclude:: SetCookieServlet.java
     :linenos:
     :language: Java
     :caption: SetCookieServlet.java
+    :emphasize-lines: 21, 26, 28

 Cookie Limits
 -------------